terriburns/Talks/DevConf/talk.md

 > "You better check yo self before you wreck yo self"

---- Ice Cube: Highly respected prophet and software engineer
+__- Ice Cube: Highly respected prophet and software engineer__

 ---

-###Be Cognizant of Implicit Bias...
+Be cognizant of implicit bias...

-###...
-And how that Manifests in Code
+... and how that Manifests in Code

 (in other words, check your privilege)